 To download and/or delete multiple recordings at once, we recommend using the REST API.
 To do this, a script would be required that pulls the list of recordings, downloads them, and then deletes them.
 For more information, including sample code and best practices, please see Manage Your Call Recordings with the REST API (Twilio Blog).

 Download or Delete Recordings Manually from Console

-Single call recordings can be manually downloaded and deleted one at a time from the Recordings log in Console:
+Single call recordings can be manually downloaded and deleted one at a time from the logs in Console:

 - Navigate to and select the desired recordings -

-- From Calls logs: Click Calls, select the desired call, and then click the Recording SID.
+- From Call logs: Click Calls, select the desired call, and then click the Recording SID.

-- From Recordings logs: Click Recordings, and then click the desired recording.
+- From Recording logs: Click Recordings, and then select the desired recording.